Upstream Acquisitions

 Unconditional exemption

-- If the Panel considers that a significant purpose of the upstream acquisition is to acquire control of the Downstream Voting Rights, the meeting of the Value Test and/or the Listing Standard will be disregarded.[5]
+- If the Panel considers that a significant purpose of the upstream acquisition is to acquire control of the Downstream Voting Rights, the meeting of the Value Test and/or the Listing Standard will likely be disregarded.[6]

-- “Recognised exchanges” are New Zealand Exchange Limited and foreign exchanges in jurisdictions with a comparable level of investor protection to New Zealand.
-The Panel has identified the following foreign exchanges to be “recognised exchanges”: the Australian Securities Exchange, Deutsche Börse AG, Euronext Amsterdam NV, Euronext Paris SA, Italian Exchange SpA, JSE Securities Exchange South Africa, Kuala Lumpur Stock Exchange, London Stock Exchange plc, The NASDAQ Stock Market Inc, New York Stock Exchange Inc, Singapore Exchange Limited, The Stock Exchange of Hong Kong Limited, Swiss Stock Exchange, Tokyo Stock Exchange, The Toronto Stock Exchange Inc.
+- “Recognised exchanges” include the New Zealand Exchange Limited and foreign exchanges in jurisdictions with a comparable level of investor protection to New Zealand.
+The Panel has identified the following foreign exchanges to be “recognised exchanges”: the Australian Securities Exchange, Deutsche Börse AG, Euronext Amsterdam NV, Euronext Paris SA, Borsa Italiana S.p.A, JSE Limited, Bursa Malaysia Berhad, London Stock Exchange plc, The NASDAQ Stock Market Inc, New York Stock Exchange Inc, Singapore Exchange Limited, The Stock Exchange of Hong Kong Limited, SIX Swiss Exchange, Tokyo Stock Exchange and The Toronto Stock Exchange Inc.

 Conditional exemption

-- However, the Panel will normally grant a conditional exemption in these circumstances.
-The exemption would likely be subject to the condition that the upstream acquirer elects, and undertakes, one of the following options (together, the Compliance Options), being to either:
+- If the No Downstream Purpose Test is not satisfied, the Panel is unlikely to grant an unconditional exemption.
+However, the Panel will normally grant a conditional exemption in these circumstances.
+The exemption would likely be subject to the condition that the Upstream Acquirer elects, and undertakes, one of the following options (each a Compliance Option), being to either:

 - 10 working days after the follow-on offer price is determined (see below for details about the determination of the follow-on offer price); or